MrEgggga/namegen/README.md

 This program should work with just about any version of Python, including both Python 2 and Python 3.

 If you want to edit the list of names, simply edit `names-1880.txt`.
 There should be one name per line.
+The default list, as the filename suggests, is a list of the most common names for people born in 1880, but unfortunately I can't find the repository I got it from.